mattmaniak/fiflo/doc/WORKFLOW.md

 ## Coding rules:
 - Allman-like brace style, indentation: hard tab (4 spaces wide),
 - only snake_case is allowed,
+- align all statements that are above or below if they are the same type,
 - single line should not exceed 80 chars printable chars,
 - insert short TODOs near thing to fix as uppercase comments,
 - write doc comments in .c files above statements, in .h at the right side.
-- visually align values of defines && structures' members,
 - keep docs up-to-date with the code in stable releases,
 - function"s args names need to be shorter than variables' names.